The Biggest Choice You’ll Make Every Day Towards Your Happiness

 Most of us get frustrated with family and friends because we don’t feel like they give us what we need.

-We spend years waiting for our best friend to show a certain interest in our work, or for that parent to ask the right question and say the right words that will validate us as adults, or for that sibling to come visit us where we live, see our families, and spend more time with their nephews and nieces.
+We spend years waiting for our best friend to show a certain interest in our work, or for that parent to say the right words that will validate us as adults, or for that sibling to come visit us where we live, see our families, and spend more time with their nephews and nieces.

-We slowly poison ourselves with years of unresolved anger and resentment towards others for not giving us what we need from them.
+We slowly poison ourselves with years of unresolved anger and resentment – it stops us trying, it makes us feel worthless, it becomes our go-to excuse.

 If that sounds familiar, ask yourself: Why are you waiting for other people to give you these things?
-Why do you spend so much energy and emotion annoyed at the inability of others to change their personality to make you happy?
+Why do you burn so much energy and emotion feeling furious at the inability of others to change their personality to make you happy?

 I know why: Because we feel it’s not enough that people care about us in their own way.
 We want them to care in the right way.
 The way we’ve always wanted them to.

-It’s unfair to expect one person to give us every single piece of validation we require from them – short of them reading our minds, that’s probably never going to happen.
+It’s unfair to expect one person to give us every single piece of validation we require from them – short of them reading our minds, it’s probably never going to happen.

-With that all said, I want to propose an undervalued route to happiness and contentment in your personal relationship with others, which is simply this: start to expect less from other people.
+Which is why I want to propose an undervalued route to happiness and contentment in your personal relationship with others.
+And it is simply: start to expect less from other people.

 Or at the very least, to stop expecting everything from everyone.